ostrebko/car_clf/readme.md

     It is important to note that when the image is enlarged by 2 times, the training time has increased by about 3-4 times and the training of 10 epochs of each step stretches to about 6.5 hours.
 Due to the fact that Google Colab has a limit on the operation of one session with the GPU, **Step 5** and **Step 6** were separated.
 If you can to train 20 epoch without stopping train, change: config.EPOCHS = 20 and skip **Step 6**.<br>
     At **Step 7**, the only *patience* parameter in the callback *ReduceLROnPlateau* was changed from 3 to 2.<br>

+    6. To possibly improve the prediction quality of the model on a validation sample, the **Test Time Augmentations** technique was used, which is based on small changes in the validation sample data (augmentation of the validation sample) and averaging of the predictions obtained (small changes can help to the model correctly predict the image class).<br>

+<p>To optimize the code, functions and classes were written, including:</p>

+- recording the parameters used in data_config.json and it's import into a notebook;
+- the function of creating data generators;
+- model architecture definition class;
+- the function of assembling the callbacks list when training the model;
+- functions for saving and displaying accuracy and loss training graphs by epoch for analyzing the quality of model training;
+- the function of saving the model to a separate project folder;
+- the function of predicting the class of the photo (inference of the model) in demo mode and with manual input of the image path.

+The results of the model prediction on the validation sample are presented in the file submission.csv.
+Since when training the model, files are obtained in large volume (up to 450 MB), their weights are laid out in [cloud storage](https://drive.google.com/drive/folders/1myedVEqymkIYCOzOj18ChFHfSvswdRv1).
+To conduct training on a laptop or inference, they must be placed in the 'models' folder.<br>

+Model training can be done in Google Colab.
+A notebook '02_colab_notebook_train_model.ipynb' has been prepared for the project for this purpose, with cloning the project and uploading training data to the Google Colab virtual environment.<br>

 </details>

 ## Inference

 <details>
 <summary>General description </summary> <br>

 <p>The term inference in this project means proving multi-classification of car images with trained model.
 The application gets to the entrance image, converts image to an array for feeding to the model input and makes a prediction with trained model.</p>

-<p>To carry out an inference perform in the terminal:
+<p>To carry out an inference perform in the terminal:</p>

 ```Python
 python main.py

 ```

-Then follow the prompts and choose the mode of operation of the program: demonstration mode or manual input of the image path.</p>
+<p>Then follow the prompts and choose the mode of operation of the program: demonstration mode or manual input of the image path.</p>

 </details>